As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 Each state has different laws governing the use of pepper spray and there are limitations as to what concentration of OC you can use on an attacker.
 There are a lot of misconceptions when pepper spray is discussed.
 This article will discuss some of the common pepper spray laws.

-- Michigan allows for legal use of pepper spray so long as it is considered reasonable use.
-By that they mean “protecting a person or property under circumstances that would justify the person’s use of physical force.”
+- Michigan allows for the legal use of pepper spray so long as it is considered reasonable use.
+By that, they mean “protecting a person or property under circumstances that would justify the person’s use of physical force.”

-- In Washington state There are no such restriction.
+- In Washington state, there is no such restriction.
 The owner of the pepper spray or Mace simply needs to over 18 or over 14 with parental permission.

 - In Washington D.C.
 You must register with the police to carry pepper spray.

 - In Massachusetts, pepper spray is classified as ammunition and must be sold in gun shops.
 Additionally, a Massachusetts resident must have a license to carry pepper spray outside of their home.

 - In New York pepper spray is also only available in pharmacies and licensed gun stores.
 And you may buy no more than two canisters at a time.

 - In New Jersey, non-felons over eighteen may purchase pepper spray, but it can be no more than three-quarters of an ounce.

 - California has ruled that the pepper spray container can not hold more than 2.5 ounces.
 The package must also have a warning label advising that it is used for self-defense only.